uclibs/scholar_use_cases/display_download/display_download_use_cases.md

 `Done looks like:` I can easily "brand" collections through use of headers, banners, footers, color schemes, etc

-## Submission 3 - RSS feed updates for users and re-use \# Early Adopter
+## Submission 3 - RSS feed or email alert updates for users and re-use \# Early Adopter
 `As a:`public user of the repository

-`I want to:` have an RSS feed to monitor new content deposited by author, category, format, keyword, college
+`I want to:` have an RSS feed and/or email alerts to monitor new content deposited by author, category, format, keyword, college

 `So that:` I know when new content has been deposited

-`Done looks like:` My RSS feed is updated whenever content matching my filters is deposited
+`Done looks like:` My RSS feed is updated, or I receive an email, whenever content matching my filters is deposited

-## Submission 4 - RSS feed updates for users and re-use \# Early Adopter
+## Submission 4 - RSS feed or email alert updates for users and re-use \# Early Adopter
 `As a:`depositor to the repository

-`I want to:` have an RSS feed to re-use (for example, so I can place a feed on my personal website directing users to all instances of my work in the repository)
+`I want to:` have an RSS feed or email alerts widget to re-use (for example, so I can place a feed on my personal website directing users to all instances of my work in the repository)

-`So that:` I can use a URL for an RSS feed that will work elsewhere
+`So that:` I can use a URL for an RSS feed or email alert signup that will work elsewhere

-`Done looks like:` An automated RSS feed that updates dynamically with new content
+`Done looks like:` An automated RSS feed and/or email alerts that updates/triggers dynamically with new content

 ##Submission 5 - Citation export
 `As a:`repository user